 6.1.9.3.1.2.
 The sensor system shall be able to detect on a straight level road:

-(a) An oncoming power driven vehicle at a distance extending to at least 400 m;
+(a) An oncoming power-driven vehicle at a distance extending to at least 400 m;

-(b) A preceding power driven vehicle or a vehicle-trailers combination at a distance extending to at least 100 m;
+(b) A preceding power-driven vehicle or a vehicle-trailers combination at a distance extending to at least 100 m;

-(c) An oncoming bicycle at a distance extending to at least 75 m, its illumination represented by a white lamp with a luminous intensity of 150 cd with a light emitting area of 10 cm² ± 3 cm² and a height above a ground of 0.8 m.
+(c) An oncoming bicycle at a distance extending to at least 75 m, its illumination represented by a white lamp with a luminous intensity of 1.50∙102 cd with a light emitting area of 10 cm² ± 3 cm² and a height above a ground of 0.8 m.

-To verify compliance with (a) and (b) above, the oncoming and preceding power driven vehicle (or vehicle-trailer combination) shall have position lamps (if applicable) and dipped-beam headlamps switched ON.
+To verify compliance with (a) and (b) above, the oncoming and preceding power-driven vehicle (or vehicle-trailer combination) shall have position lamps (if applicable) and passing-beam headlamps switched ON.

 6.1.9.3.2.
-The transition from main-beam to dipped-beam and vice versa according to the conditions indicated in paragraph 6.1.7.2. above may be performed automatically and shall not cause discomfort, distraction or glare.
+The transition from driving-beam to passing-beam and vice versa according to the conditions indicated in paragraph 6.1.7.2. may be performed automatically and shall not cause discomfort, distraction or glare.

 6.1.9.3.3.
 The overall performance of the automatic control shall be verified by: